flowcean/flowcean/CODING_GUIDELINES.md

   - The author is resposible to address the comments and answer questions.
   - During dicussion, only the person who opened the discussion is allowed to resolve the discussion.
 This reduces the risk of misscommunication and maintains accountability.
 Only the author of the comment is able to decide whether a discussion is resolved.
   - The merge request must only be merged as soon as all comments are resolved and the CI pipeline passes.
-- Team communication is mainly via GitLab comments and regular software meetings.
+- Team communication is mainly via GitHub comments and regular software meetings.
 - Open issues for bugs, open tasks, or discussions to archive the decision and design process of the project.

 ## Testing